St Ignatius, born in 1491 in Spain, truly transformed his

 (Jesuits) in 1540 focused strongly on education, spiritual formation, and social justice.

-St. Joseph Skill Academy continues his legacy by focusing
+St Joseph Skill Academy continues his legacy by focusing

 not only on academic excellence but also on character formation, leadership, and service to

-others — embodying the very ideals that St. Ignatius envisioned for building a more just and
+others — embodying the very ideals that St Ignatius envisioned for building a more just and

+compassionate world.
 Today, there are around 14,000 Jesuits worldwide, engaged in

 a wide range of missions, with a strong focus on higher education.
 Jesuit education draws its